-- 2. The expression "mental harm" also includes, for example, a shock.
-In order to make this clear, the term "integrité mentale" has been replaced by the term "intégrité psychique" in the French text (Report on the 17th session, 3rd meeting, p.
-28). - In comparison with the Central Office draft, which is broadly based on the CIV Uni-3. form Rules 1980, the grounds for exoneration (§ 2) have been adapted in two respects, in favour of the passenger.
-Firstly, non-habitual behaviour on the part of the passenger no longer represents absolute grounds for exoneration (cf. Article 26, § 2, letter b) CIV 1980) and, secondly, carriers cannot make reference to the behaviour of another company using the same infrastructure to exonerate themselves from liability.
-The relinquishment of "behaviour on his part not in conformity with the normal conduct of passengers" as grounds for exoneration was justified by the respect due to handicapped persons (Report on the 5th session, p.
-42).
-The Revision Committee discussed in detail the question of whether the carrier should also be held liable as a result of other companies using the same infrastructure.
+- 5. The Revision Committee discussed in detail the question of whether the carrier should also be held liable as a result of other companies using the same infrastructure.
 The interests of victims was clearly the foremost of the considerations.
 The very general phrase chosen in the final wording also takes account of these interests: "another undertaking using the same railway infrastructure" does not necessarily have to be a rail transport undertaking.
 Following the example of his liability for damage caused by the infrastructure, the liable carrier can nevertheless recover his loss by asserting his right of recourse against this other undertaking.
-This provision, according to which an undertaking using the same infrastructure is not considered as a third party, has been introduced into the CIV Uniform Rules only; the Revision Committee clearly rejected such a regulation in the area of carriage of goods, on the grounds that it contradicts the principles of the law on contracts and the notion of unavoidable circumstances (Report on the 5^{th} session, p.
-41/42); Report on the 6^{th} session, p.
-16). - 4.
-The 5th General Assembly rejected a proposal by Belgium (identical to a suggestion by the International Rail Transport Committee - CIT - and the International Union of Railways - UIC) which sought to regulate the conditions and the scope of the rights of recourse stated in Article 26, § 2, letter c) and in Article 32, § 2, letter c), since these questions come within the competence of national law.
+This provision, according to which an undertaking using the same infrastructure is not considered as a third party, has been introduced into the CIV Uniform Rules only; the Revision Committee clearly rejected such a regulation in the area of carriage of goods, on the grounds that it contradicts the principles of the law on contracts and the notion of unavoidable circumstances (Report on the 5th session, p.
+41/42); Report on the 6th session, p.
+16). - 6.
+The 5th General Assembly rejected a proposal by Belgium (identical to a suggestion by the International Rail Transport Committee CIT and the International Union of Railways UIC) which sought to regulate the conditions and the scope of the rights of recourse stated in Article 26, § 2, letter c) and in Article 32, § 2, letter c), since these questions come within the competence of national law.
 The CIV Uniform Rules only regulate the contractual relations between the carrier and the passenger.
 The recourse to national law given by Article 8 of COTIF is a general recourse, which also includes the rules relating to conflict of laws.
-The substantive standards of the national law of the other carrier are thus not necessarily applicable (Report, pp. 94-99). - 5. § 5 specifies the carrier or, if applicable, the carriers bearing liability.
+The substantive standards of the national law of the other carrier are thus not necessarily applicable (Report, pp. 94-99). - § 5 specifies the carrier or, if applicable, the carriers bearing liability.
 Irrespective of the question of the liability of the substitute carrier with regard to registered luggage (Article 39), there is also provision for a liability on the part of the substitute carrier in case of death of, or injury to passengers.
-In view of the new definition of the scope of application of the CIV Uniform Rules (abandonment of the current system of lines), it has not been possible to refer to the "railway which operates the line" in the context of regulations concerning liability in case of death of, or injury to passengers.
+In view of the new definition of the scope of application of the CIV Uniform Rules (abandonment of the former system of lines which, according to COTIF 1980, was the deciding factor for the application of the CIV UR), it has not been possible to refer to the "railway which operates the line" in the context of regulations concerning liability in case of death of, or injury to passengers.
 As well as the contractual carrier (i.e., the carrier who, by virtue of the contract, must render the service of transportation during which the accident occurred), the substitute carrier (i.e., the carrier who actually performed the service of transportation during which the accident occurred) is also liable.
-Both are jointly liable.

-6. With regard to joint liability in the case of joint operation, the right of option at the time of initiation of the lawsuit will be annulled, notwithstanding the joint liability of the contractual carrier and of the substitute carrier in case of death of, or injury to passengers, in accordance with Article 56, § 7, from the time at which the action is brought against one of the jointly operating carriers.
+Both are jointly liable. - 8.
+With regard to joint liability in the case of joint operation, the right of option at the time of initiation of the lawsuit is annulled, notwithstanding the joint liability of the contractual carrier and of the substitute carrier in case of death of, or injury to passengers, in accordance with Article 56, § 7, from the time at which the action is brought against one of the jointly operating carriers.